panva/node-oidc-provider/docs/README.md

 #### getCertificate

-Helper used by the OP to retrieve the PEM-formatted client certificate
+Helper used by the OP to retrieve the PEM-formatted client certificate used in the request.

 <a name="get-certificate-when-behind-a-tls-terminating-proxy-nginx-apache"></a><details>